lowzzy/smallest-smart-contract/README.md

 5. deploy
 6. call or transact

-you can see how to do this from below👇 https://youtu.be/HVVFLLpC42Y
+you can see how to do this on youtube

+https://youtu.be/HVVFLLpC42Y